peterkaczorowski/kicad-mac-builder/README.md

 By default, dependencies are built once, and unless their build directories are cleaned out, or their source is updated, they will not be built again.
 The KiCad files, like the footprints, symbols, 3D models, translations, docs, and KiCad itself, are, by default, built from origin/master of their respective repositories or re-downloaded, ensuring you have the most up-to-date KiCad.

+If you'd like to build KiCad from sources instead of from git, you can use the --kicad-source-dir option.
+This will not apply any KiCad patches, but will use the source tree you choose.
+This can be useful for testing KiCad changes.

 * `build.py --target kicad` builds KiCad and its source code dependencies, but packages nothing.
 This is the same for any other CMake targets.
 * `build.py --target package-kicad-nightly` creates a DMG of everything except the 3D models.
 * `build.py --target package-extras` creates a DMG of the 3D models.